Inside Macintosh

-Inside Macintosh is the developer documentation published by Apple Computer, documenting the APIs and machine architecture of the Macintosh's classic Mac OS.
+Inside Macintosh is the developer documentation published by Apple Computer, documenting the APIs and architecture of the Macintosh's classic Mac OS.

-Early editions
+History

-The first Inside Macintosh documentation, for the Mac 128K, was distributed in two large binders with photocopied 3-hole-punched pages.
+The first Inside Macintosh documentation, for the first Macintosh, was distributed in two large binders with photocopied 3-hole punched pages.
 Every few months, updated sections were distributed for insertion into the binders.
 Some of the original sections were written by very early members of the Macintosh group, including Chris Espinosa and Joanna Hoffman.
+All of these volumes were designed to be read together, with no information repeated.

 In July 1982, Caroline Rose was hired to take over the software documentation, while Bradley Hacker focused on documenting the hardware.
 In addition to being the lead writer, Rose edited Volumes I–III and was the project supervisor.
 In 1984, additional writers joined the effort, including Robert Anders, Mark Metzler, Kate Withey, Steve Chernicoff, Andy Averill, and Brent Davis.

 Due to numerous last-minute software changes, the official version to be published by Addison-Wesley was delayed.
 In the meantime, a $25 Promotional Edition (known as the "phone book edition" because it was published by phone book publisher Lakeside Press) became available in April 1985.